Dynamics of scrape-off layer filaments in detached conditions: Introduction

 \section{Introduction}

 Filaments are field aligned pressure perturbations, observed in the tokamaks scrape-off layer (SOL), that have a much higher amplitude than the background fluctuations.
-They have been observed in most magnetized plasmas, including most fusion devices, where various properties of SOL fluctuations have been measured, for example the skewed probability distribution function~\cite{dippolito11a,walkden17a}.
-In the SOL of tokamaks, filaments have been observed to cause a significant amount of transport across the magnetic field~\cite{boedo01a}.
+They have been observed in most magnetized plasmas, including most fusion devices, where various properties of SOL fluctuations have been measured, for example the skewed probability distribution function~\cite{dippolito11a,walkden17a,sanchez00a,antar01a,graves05a,garcia07a,boedo09a,kube18a}.
+In the SOL of tokamaks, filaments have been observed to cause a significant amount of transport across the magnetic field~\cite{boedo01a,carralero18a,kube19a}.
 Filaments can be modelled non-linearly in two dimensions, evolving two fields, namely the density and the vorticity~\cite{blob2dpy19a,dippolito11a,easy14a}.
-In this case the lack of the third dimension, parallel to the magnetic field, is typically closed by the advection closure or the sheath closure~\cite{easy14a}.
+In this case the lack of the third dimension, parallel to the magnetic field, is typically closed by the advection closure or the sheath closure~\cite{easy14a,krasheninnikov01a,garcia06a,theiler09a,kube11a}.
 This has been extended in various ways in recent years, e.g. including the full parallel dynamics, which is required for capturing drift waves, and capturing sheath dynamics~\cite{easy14a,angus12a,jovanovic08a}.

 The dynamics of filaments has a dependence on their perpendicular size $\delta_\perp$.
 While for small filaments a significant amount of the diamagnetic current across the filament is closed via currents in the drift-plane, sheath currents are important for large filaments~\cite{dippolito11a,easy14a}.
-The radial velocity has a maximum at a specific size - referred to as the critical size $\delta^*$, which represents a balance point between these two closure paths.
+The radial velocity has a maximum at a specific size - referred to as the critical size $\delta^*$, which represents a balance point between these two vorticity sinks.